Initiative

 Rounds provided a structured approach that governs the interaction between players and the host, allowing the host to coordinate and control scene elements and narrate the changing situation, and players to coordinate and control their characters.

-The round ends when each player in the turn order has completed their turn.
+At the end of each player's turn, the host can proceed with controlling the turns for one or more non-player characters participating in the scene—the round ends when each player in the turn order has completed their turn.
 If the encounter has not been resolved, a new round begins, and the process is repeated.

 HOST TURN-ORDER